citoverse/cito/README.md

 install.packages("cito")
 ```

-The development version from [GitHub](https://github.com/) is available
+The development version from [GitHub](https://github.com/) can be
-with:
+installed by:

 ``` r
 if(!require('devtools', quietly = TRUE)) install.packages('devtools')